Gender inequality: Steps needed for change

 Several forms of action have been taken to combat institutionalized sexism.
 People are beginning to speak up or "talk back" in a constructive way to expose gender inequality in politics, as well as gender inequality and under-representation in other institutions.
 Researchers who have delved into the topic of institutionalized sexism in politics have introduced the term "undoing gender".
 This term focuses on education and an overarching understanding of gender by encouraging "social interactions that reduce gender difference".
 Some feminists argue that "undoing gender" is problematic because it is context-dependent and may actually reinforce gender.
 For this reason, researchers suggest "doing gender differently" by dismantling gender norms and expectations in politics, but this can also depend on culture and level of government (e.g. local versus federal).

 Another key to combating institutionalized sexism in politics is to diffuse gender norms through "gender-balanced decision-making", particularly at the international level, which "establishes expectations about appropriate levels of women in decision-making positions."
 In conjunction with this solution, scholars have started placing emphasis on "the value of the individual and the importance of capturing individual experience".
 This is done throughout a candidate's political career—whether that candidate is male or female—instead of the collective male or female candidate experience.
 Five recommended areas of further study for examining the role of gender in U.S. political participation are (1) realizing the "intersection between gender and perceptions"; (2) investigating the influence of "local electoral politics"; (3) examining "gender socialization"; (4) discerning the connection "between gender and political conservatism"; and (5) recognizing the influence of female political role models in recent years.
 Due to the fact that gender is intricately entwined in every societal institution, gender in politics can only change once gender norms in other institutions change, as well.

+Sexual violence

+In a national survey conducted in the United States of America, 14.8% of women over 17 years of age reported having been raped in their lifetime (with an additional 2.8% having experienced attempted rape) and 0.3% of the sample reported having been raped in the previous year.